BIMSBbioinfo/atlas_tissue_representation/README.md

-# Flexynesis tissue-VAE manuscript — code and reproduction
+# Atlas Tissue Representation — code and reproduction

 Code, figures, and reproduction instructions for the manuscript: